TikhonJelvis/RL-book/book/abstracts.md

 ## Abstract

 Machine learning—like scientific computing in general—requires a substantial amount of programming.
-Programming effectively is not only a matter of writing code that works, but also organizing code along conceptual lines so that it is easier to understand, modify and debug.
+Programming effectively is not only a matter of writing code that works but also organizing code along conceptual lines so that it is easier to understand, modify and debug.
 This chapter introduces software engineering concepts useful for writing higher-quality code, focused on designing domain-specific abstractions and interfaces.
 Each concept is illustrated with Python code, which also introduces core Python features used throughout the rest of the book: classes, inheritance, abstract classes, static types, generic programming, dataclasses, immutability, first-class functions, lambdas, iterators and generators.

 # Chapter 3: Markov Processes